 Simplifying the Issue:

-The similarity between seeming complex productions verses a train incident?
-Either a hazard got to the Batch (target) knowingly or unknowingly and was the loss of control caught in time?
+The similarity between seemingly complex productions versus a train incident?
+Either a hazard got to the Batch (target) knowingly or unknowingly, and was the loss of control caught in time?

 The other questions would be….

 1. How easy would it be to document the process of transactions that occurred during the Batch Process?